stroiker/distributed-deduplicator/README.md

 - `NoRetryStrategy` - doesn't make retries at all;
 - `FixedDelayRetryStrategy` - makes given retries count with fixed delay between retries;
 - `ExponentialDelayRetryStrategy` - makes given retries count with exponential delay between retries;

+# Async

+You can use async flow with following class `DeduplicationProviderAsync`.
+It provides similar functionality as `DeduplicationProvider` (include creation mechanism) with few differences:
+1) Main function `processAsync(...)` returns `CompletableFuture` object which can be used for building asynchronous processing;
+2) Asynchronous provider uses async retry strategies same as synchronous versions.
+These strategies provide non-blocking approach and offer better throughput when duplicate contention is high.
+You can pass your own thread pool for async retries or use default `ForkJoinPool` implementation;